tsayc/elma_project/README.md

 Milestones

 1. The previous project idea was to build a car transmission.
-Decided to do something different because a transimission is either to complicated or too simple.
+Decided to do something different because a transimission simulator is either too complicated or too simple.
 E.g. Too complicated if comsider all possible input, or too simple if just shifting between gears.
-1. Come up with someting interesting.
+1. Come up with something interesting.
 Checked
 1. Design and define device and battery states.
 Checked
 1. Create a device class.
 Checked
 1. Create tests for device.
 Checked